 The 5 hectares owned by Louis Biscan in 1900 became Domaine Pujol when he married his daughter to Edouard Pujol in the thirties.
-Since then three generations have worked on the Estate.
-Today the property is totally self sufficient, with its own bottling, a brand new cellar and aging facilities.
+Since then four generations have worked on the Estate.
+Today the property is totally self sufficient, with its own bottling, a brand new cellar and ageing facilities.

-A major investment which currently shows some return, with a quality no one argues with and lots of projects ahead for further improvement.
+This major investment currently shows some return, with a quality no one argues with and lots of projects ahead for further improvement.

 Clay and gravels result from alluvium brought in the Tertiary.
 Vertical layers of sandstone and marl alternate, thus providing a very good drainage of the soil.
 Thyme blossoms here in Spring.